lifewatch/pypam/README.md

 - Add options for the user to choose what to do when the blocksize is not multiple of the frames, and to deal with time keeping
 - Add a logger that logs the code that was run and the warnings together with the output
-- Add deep learning features (vggish and compatibility with koogu and AVES)
+- Add deep learning feature extraction (vggish and compatibility with koogu and AVES)
 - Add parallel processing options
 - Add support for frequency calibration
 - Support for reading detections